2013-14 General Catalog

 Working with their academic advisors, B.A.S. students may plan programs designed to advance their careers, begin new careers, or prepare for graduate or professional study.
 Students who have specific career goals or advanced degree programs in mind should learn what educational background they will need in order to achieve their goals, and they should include appropriate course work in their B.A.S. programs.

-Students may earn credit toward the degree through several types of courses, including Saturday & Evening Classes, web-based independent study courses, semester-based web courses, extension courses at sites throughout Iowa, and regular session courses.
+Students may earn credit toward the degree through several types of courses, including Division of Continuing Education on-campus courses, web-based independent study courses, semester-based web courses, extension courses at sites throughout Iowa, and regular session courses.

 Individuals interested in applying to the B.A.S. program should hold an A.A.S., an A.A., or an A.S. degree; see "Admission" below for more detailed admission requirements.

 The B.A.S. is awarded by University College and is administered by the Division of Continuing Education.Back To Top

 The Bachelor of Applied Studies requires a minimum of 120 s.h. and is intended to be completed entirely by distance education.
 Students must earn at least 30 s.h. of credit toward the degree in University of Iowa courses after admission to the B.A.S. program.
 They must earn at least 60 s.h. of the minimum 120 s.h. at four-year colleges, including 45 s.h. in course work defined as upper level.

 The University is in the process of revising its course numbering system.
 Under the current system, University of Iowa courses are considered upper level if they are numbered 100 and above.
 Some courses numbered below 100 may be considered upper level for the B.A.S.; for a list of these courses, contact the Division of Continuing Education.
 Under the new system, University of Iowa courses numbered 3000-4999 will be considered upper level for the B.A.S.